-With the multitude of ways to communicate in this world, sometimes we lose sight of the listening piece of it.
+With the multitude of ways to communicate in this world, sometimes we lose sight of the listening piece to it.

 Utilizing the tool for everything it’s capable of, however, requires a decent amount of time invested.
 By focusing on what’s best for your brand, you can choose to make the interactions the best experience for your customers.